phunterlau/yolo_term/README.md

 ## Acknowledgments

-- Inspired by Bloomberg Terminal and financial trading systems
+- Inspired by Reddit's r/wallstreetbets community and their "YOLO" trading culture
 - Created for entertainment and educational purposes only
 - Special thanks to all contributors and testers
+- This is not financial advice!